 - product development will know which features the clients will enjoy.

 Of course!
 Market research is our hero to the rescue, but that’s only raw data.
-That's not enough!
-You need to use the data to find trends and segment your audience accordingly.
+That’s not enough!
+You must use the data to find trends and segment your audience accordingly.
 This process is, basically, how you get personas.

 Developing a product used to be a shot in the dark.
 Well, think of a buyer persona as your metaphorical torch.
 It’s a source full of information that will tell you what product your customers actually need.

 How our approach to a buyer persona canvas is different